mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 Vizro doesn't end here, and we only covered the key features, but there is still much more to explore!
 You can learn:

 - How to create you own components under [custom components](../user-guides/custom-components.md).
-- How to add custom styling using [static assets](../user-guides/assets.md) such as custom css or js files.
+- How to add custom styling using [static assets](../user-guides/assets.md) such as custom css or JavaScript files.
 - How to use [Actions](../user-guides/actions.md) for example, for chart interaction or custom controls.
 - How to create dashboards from `yaml`, `dict` or `json` following the [dashboard guide](../user-guides/dashboard.md).